cantina-lib/pantoufle/README.md

 #### Features

+- [x] Change handling of ADSR State velocity from Physics (too unstable) to a simple slider. (obvious in retrospect, but hey I got to learn some stuff before it turned into a nightmare.)
 - [ ] Move ownership of MIDI controllers to the envelopes, make a controller manager to dispatch input commands.
-- [ ] Change handling of ADSR State velocity from Physics (too unstable) to a simple slider. (obvious in retrospect, but hey I got to learn some stuff before it turned into a nightmare.)
 - [ ] Apply changes to Cantina.